k-paxian/dart-json-mapper/README.md

 targets:
   $default:
     builders:
-      dart_json_mapper: # This part configures dart_json_mapper builder
+      # This part configures dart_json_mapper builder
+      dart_json_mapper:
         options:
           iterables: List, Set, HashSet, UnmodifiableListView
         generate_for:
           - example/**.dart
           - test/_test.dart

-      reflectable:    # This part is needed to tell original reflectable builder to stay away from your code
+      # This part is needed to tell original reflectable builder to stay away
-        generate_for: # it overrides default options for reflectable builder to an **empty** set of files
+      # it overrides default options for reflectable builder to an **empty** set of files
+      reflectable:
+        generate_for:
           - no/files
 ```